-For the tech savvy smoker, there is a technologically hip model as well – the iDevices iGrill2 Bluetooth Thermometer.
+For the tech savvy smoker, there is a technologically hip model as well – the Inkbird Bluetooth Thermometer.

 Though there isn’t a known app for literally producing a perfectly smoked rack of ribs, this delightful gizmo comes close.
-Perfectly sync-able with your Bluetooth device, purchase of one of these thermometers includes a free download of a meat-monitoring app to your phone or tablet.
+Perfectly sync-able with your Bluetooth device, purchase of one of these thermometers includes a free meat-monitoring app for your phone or tablet.

 Other, older Bluetooth models had more than their share of shortcomings, but this product seems to have worked out all the kinks in the technology.